Immunotherapy and Lung Cancer

 - In 2015, nivolumab (Opdivo®) was the first PD-1 inhibitor approved for lung cancer.
 This treatment is used for patients with non-small cell lung cancer (NSCLC) who no longer respond after chemotherapy and EGFR or ALK targeted therapy (if their tumor has those genetic mutations).
 It is also approved for bladder cancer, melanoma, kidney cancer, and head and neck cancer.

 - Pembrozulimab (Keytruda®) is approved for patients with NSCLC and high levels (at least 50%) of the PD- L1 marker, and negative for EGFR and ALK.
-It is approved with chemotherapy to treat nonsquamous NSCLC, even with no sign of the PD-L1 marker.
+It can also be used with chemotherapy to treat NSCLC, even with no sign of the PD-L1 marker.
 This therapy is also approved for any tumors with MSI-H or dMMR biomarkers, head and neck cancer, Hodgkin lymphoma, and melanoma.

 - Avelumab (Bavencia®) was approved in 2017 to treat Merkel cell carcinoma and bladder cancer.
 It is being studied as a treatment for NSCLC.